 i Licensed activities

-The provisions of the law that relate to the licensing of air traffic operations can be found in Chapter V of the Air Transport Law, as well as in the following legislation: the Regulation on the condition for air operations21 and the Regulation on operating licences for the operation of commercial air transport.22 Chapter V of the Air Transport Law defines air traffic and what it includes.
+The provisions of the law that relate to the licensing of air traffic operations can be found in Chapter V of the Air Transport Law, as well as in the following legislation: the Regulation on the condition for performing air operations22 and the Regulation on operating licences for the operation of commercial air transport.23 Chapter V of the Air Transport Law defines air traffic and what it includes.
 Articles 77 to 86 specifically address licensing to perform commercial air transportation.
 The CAD is responsible for checking compliance with these legal requirements.

 The performance of commercial air transport services in Serbia requires both an air operator certificate (AOC) and an operating licence.
 Suspension or revocation of the AOC obliges the CAD ex officio to suspend or revoke the operating licence.
-Also, changes to the AOC may, depending on the circumstances, cause modification of the operating licence.
+In addition, changes to the AOC may, depending on the circumstances, cause modification of the operating licence.

 The certification of operators performing public transport is carried out by the CAD when it is satisfied that the requirements are met.
 Therefore, the certificate containing the corresponding operational specifications is required.
 To start the certification process, the operator must submit an application to the CAD containing the following information: